-In 2013 and 2014, Umanotera is implementing the Supporting Green Jobs project within the framework of the management partnership in EU affairs communication between the European Commission, the Slovenian Government and the European Parliament.
-The aim of the project is:
+In 2013 and 2014, Umanotera was implementing the Supporting Green Jobs project within the framework of the management partnership in EU affairs communication between the European Commission, the Slovenian Government and the European Parliament.
+The aim of the project was:

 – to improve the understanding and knowledge of green jobs and to raise awareness of what green jobs are and what opportunities they bring;

 – to provide a comprehensive presentation of green jobs in connection with the green economy;

 – to promote the linking of different actors in the field of green jobs with the aim of promoting the creation of conditions for green jobs.